 Secondhand for a Better Land

-Buying secondhand is the most wallet-friendly and world-friendly option.
+Buying lovingly used clothes is the most wallet-friendly and world-friendly option.

-Apart from just saving money, buying secondhand clothes has tremendous economic and ecological benefits.
-Fashion is the second largest polluting industry in the world, just behind oil.
-The era of fast fashion thrives on the consumerist desire for inexpensive styles and affordability over quality and, unfortunately, clothing production uses copious amounts of water, creates physical and chemical pollution, and generates an abundance of waste.
-But another option lies in the world of secondhand shopping.
 On a greater scale, purchasing secondhand alleviates the need to produce new, cheap clothes at the risk of our environment and resources.
 Not only that, but an individual will gain the benefit of accumulating quality pieces for that desired bargain price.
-The first step is knowing where to go and how to look.
+The first step is knowing where to go, and how to look.

 Revente is an almost consignment shop with a twist.
-The little boutique located in Bon Air shopping center focuses on contemporary and vintage fashion as well as strong community support.
-The owner Marian McNaughton focuses on local sellers who incorporate sustainability, organic sources, and giving back to the community in their products.
+The little boutique located in Bon Air shopping center focuses on contemporary and vintage fashion, but also supports the community.
+Owner Marian McNaughton focuses on local sellers who incorporate sustainability, organic sources, and giving back to the community in their products.
 She frequently hosts events to donate to charities or organizations that assist local members and movements in Marin and the Bay Area.
-Unlike the typical consignment shop, the boutique has a clean, organized, and spacious atmosphere allowing customers to easily locate items without feeling overwhelmed.
-Marian’s focus on quality ensures great finds and brands for a competitive price with support for local and sustainable products.
+Unlike a typical consignment shop, the boutique has a clean, well-organized, and spacious atmosphere allowing customers to easily locate items without feeling overwhelmed.
+Marian’s focus on quality ensures great finds, brands for a competitive price, and a great way to support for local and sustainable products.

-Encore is a family owned, designer focused consignment store located in San Rafael.
-The mother and daughter team receive clothes not only from Marin, but from suppliers all over the US and even some in Europe.
-They duo focuses on quality and uniqueness of clothes, shoes, and accessories.
-Upon entry we were awestruck by name brand pieces with prices hundreds of dollars less than their originals.
-While premium designer brands like Gucci, Chanel, and Prada will never be cheap, what you’ll pay for what you’ll get ends up being a fantastic deal.
+Encore is a family-owned, designer-focused consignment store located in San Rafael.
+The mother and daughter team receive clothes not only from Marin, but from suppliers all over the US, and even Europe.
+They duo focuses on quality, offering unique of clothes, shoes, and accessories.
+Name-brand pieces are available at prices hundreds of dollars less than their originals.
+While premium designer brands like Gucci, Chanel, and Prada will never be cheap, you’ll pay for what you’ll get, and this ends up being a fantastic deal.

-The international non-profit thrift giant, Goodwill, opened its first ever boutique consignment shop in San Anselmo in 2012.
-Like its mother, the boutique is a non-profit store.
+The international non-profit thrift giant Goodwill opened its first-ever boutique consignment shop in San Anselmo in 2012.
 The merchandise is hand-picked from Goodwill stores in the Bay Area and targets the bohemian-chic Marin customer (as we’d like to think of ourselves).
 The boutique has a wide range of head-to-toe accessories and a particularly strong selection of handbags.
-While the prices are generally higher than at your average Goodwill store, the selection and quality of the pieces determine a fair price that is still on the lower end of upper-end consignment.
+While the prices are generally higher than at your average Goodwill store, the selection and quality of the pieces makes this a fair price that is still on the lower end of upper-end consignment.